jamiewilbraham/azure-docs/articles/cognitive-services/form-recognizer/overview.md

 ## Data privacy and security

 This service is offered as a [preview](https://azure.microsoft.com/support/legal/preview-supplemental-terms/) of an Azure service under the [Online Service Terms](https://www.microsoftvolumelicensing.com/DocumentSearch.aspx?Mode=3&DocumentTypeId=31).
-As with all the cognitive services, developers using the Form Recognizer service should be aware of Microsoft policies on customer data.
-See the [Cognitive Services page](https://www.microsoft.com/trustcenter/cloudservices/cognitiveservices) on the Microsoft Trust Center to learn more.
+As with all the Cognitive Research Technologies, developers using the Form Recognizer service should be aware of Microsoft policies on customer data.
+See the [Cognitive Research Technologies page](https://www.microsoft.com/trustcenter/cloudservices/cognitiveservices) on the Microsoft Trust Center to learn more.

 ## Next steps